triplingual/annotate/README.md

 - Scroll down to the GitHub Pages section
 - In the Source dropdown select "master branch"
 - Click "Save"
-- After new annotations have been created or deleted, navigate to the "annotate" folder.
+- After new annotations have been created or deleted, navigate to the "annotate" folder on your device.
 - type in `git status`
 - The window should show a number of annotations in red text.
 - type in `git add _annotations` to add all annotation changes.